 Afterwards, get up close and personal with the water you’ve just seen on a thrilling jet boat ride.
 Go with Paradise Jet Boating on the Broadwater Adventure and you’ll spend 55 minutes zooming across the clear water.
 You’ll buzz the beach while boating in as little as four inches of water and experience full 360-degree spins.
 You’ll also speed into the Moreton Bay Marine Park—the Gold Coast’s only jet boat tour to do so—where you can look for dolphins, wallabies, and other wildlife.

-In the afternoon, you’ll be on your own.
-Choose to dive into Australia’s Aboriginal history on a visit to Burleigh Heads National Park and Jellurgal Aboriginal Cultural Centre.
+In the afternoon, dive into Australia’s Aboriginal history on a visit to Burleigh Heads National Park and Jellurgal Aboriginal Cultural Centre.
 Located to the south of Brisbane on the Gold Coast, the center showcases a culture that dates back thousands of years.
 You’ll learn about dreamtime stories, the didgeridoo, and other aspects of Aboriginal culture and beliefs.
 The park where the center is located is relatively small, about 67 acres, but includes a diversity of landscapes—grassland, mangroves, rainforest, and beaches—which you can explore on a free path.

 DAY 6Koalas and Glow Worms